nodejs/node/doc/api/test.md

 * `options` {Object} Configuration options for the test.
 The following properties are supported:
-  * `concurrency` {number|boolean} If a number is provided, then that many tests would run in parallel.
+  * `concurrency` {number|boolean} If a number is provided, then that many tests would run in parallel within the application thread.
     If `true`, it would run `os.availableParallelism() - 1` tests in parallel.
     For subtests, it will be `Infinity` tests in parallel.
     If `false`, it would only run one test at a time.